xrpronin17/xrpl-dev-portal/content/references/http-websocket-apis/admin-api-methods/status-and-debugging-methods/print.md

 # print
 [[Source]](https://github.com/ripple/rippled/blob/315a8b6b602798a4cff4d8e1911936011e12abdb/src/ripple/rpc/handlers/Print.cpp "Source")

-The `print` command returns the current status of various internal subsystems, including peers, the ledger cleaner, and the resource manager.
+The <span class="code-snippet">print</span> command returns the current status of various internal subsystems, including peers, the ledger cleaner, and the resource manager.

-*The `print` method is an [admin method](admin-api-methods.html) that cannot be run by unprivileged users!*
+*The <span class="code-snippet">print</span> method is an [admin method](admin-api-methods.html) that cannot be run by unprivileged users!*

 ### Request Format
 An example of the request format: